Pixel-Prowess/gs-git-github/README.md

 `git restore` doesn't work on staged files, so to restore that you have to use the `--staged` option.
 - Paste the section of the file again (or use undo) to update the `README.me` file.
 - Issue a `git add . command` to stage the file
-- Try issuing a `git restore` command.
+- Try issuing a `git restore README` command.
 Notice the file still has the new changes.
 - Run `git status` and notice that the file is still in staging ready to be committed because restore by itself won't have an effect without the `--staged` option.
 - Run the `git restore --staged .` command, and you can see that the period command will restore all the staged files, but leave the changes.
 - If you want to get rid of the changes, issue the `git restore .` command.